GClunies/reflekt/README.md

 By defining your tracking plan as code, Reflekt makes it an *extensible artifact* that you can build off of, similar to dbt's `manifest.json`.

-For Segment Protocols users, Reflekt can also help manage your tracking plans using software engineering principles - version control, development branches, pull requests & reviews, and CI/CD.
+For Segment Protocols users, Reflekt also helps manage your tracking plans using software engineering principles - version control, development branches, pull requests & reviews, and CI/CD.
 - Pull tracking plans from your analytics governance tools, converting them to code.
 - Push changes to your tracking plan code back to your analytics governance tools, Reflekt handles the conversion.
 - Create new tracking plans defined as code.